12 Crucial Onboarding Best Practices for New Employees – When I Work

-If you’ve ever started a new job, only to find the company totally unprepared for your arrival, you know how important onboarding is to the employee-employer relationship!
+Have you ever started a new job, only to find the company totally unprepared for your arrival?
+If so, you know how important onboarding is to the employee-employer relationship!

 But proper onboarding isn’t just about first impressions: it will affect your employees’ future performance, their ability to achieve goals and their overall satisfaction with their new positions.

 To help you succeed in these respects, try these 12 onboarding best practices to help new hires integrate quickly into your company: